corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 * **Payment-style CorDapps:** the overhead applies only while transactions still consume states signed with the old key.
 Once all legacy states are consumed, transaction size and performance return to their previous baseline.
 * **Bilateral-agreement CorDapps:** the overhead can apply to all future transactions unless the CorDapp is updated so that proofs are no longer required.

-Assess the impact against your required throughput, and measure it in an environment that reflects your production workload.
+If performance is paramount, always assess the impact against your required throughput, and measure it in an environment that reflects your production workload.
 See [Performance testing]({{< relref "../../performance-testing/introduction.md" >}}).

 ### Upgrade patterns